multiset/oscilloscope/README.md

 Applications
 ------------

-### oscilloscope
+### osc

-The `oscilloscope` application is a stub for code shares across the various other applications.
+The `osc` application is a stub for code shares across the various other applications.
 Nothing very exciting.

-### oscilloscope_http
+### osc_http

-`oscilloscope_http` is the human interface to Oscilloscope.
+`osc_http` is the human interface to Oscilloscope.
 It's implemented as a series of Webmachine resources.
 This is the only interface through which users can read data, retrieve metadata, and configure their usage.

-### oscilloscope_net
+### osc_net

-`oscilloscope_net` provides the interfaces through which data is inserted to Oscilloscope.
+`osc_net` provides the interfaces through which data is inserted to Oscilloscope.
 These interfaces are implemented as Cowboy workers.

-### oscilloscope_metadata
+### osc_metadata

-`oscilloscope_metadata` manages metric metadata persistence in LevelDB.
+`osc_metadata` manages metric metadata persistence in LevelDB.

-### oscilloscope_cache
+### osc_cache

-`oscilloscope_cache` is the meat of the system.
+`osc_cache` is the meat of the system.